aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 categories: reinforcement-learning, value-based-learning, bootstrapped-learning, sampled-learning
 ---

 In this article, we will learn about **Temporal Difference** (TD) learning, a value-based method for solving Reinforcement Learning problems.
-We will also implement TD algorithms from scratch on Gridworld and Cliff-walking environments.
+We will also implement Tabular TD algorithms from scratch on Gridworld and Cliff-walking environments.

 ## TD-learning: A brief Introduction

-While sampling methods like **Monte-Carlo** (MC) prove to be advantageous over **Dynamic Programming** (DP) algorithms, a significant problem associated with them is that we have to wait for the episode to end (they are not online).
-The discounted sum of rewards till the end of the episode (**$G_t$**) is used as the target value.
+While sampling-based methods like **Monte-Carlo** (MC) prove to be advantageous over **Dynamic Programming** (DP) algorithms, a significant problem associated with them is that we have to wait for the episode to end (they are not online).
+The discounted sum of rewards till the end of the episode (**$G_t$**) is used as the *target* value in the Value-function updates.
 However, this may take a lot of time if the episode is lengthy, or forever in case of non-episodic tasks.
 So what is the solution to this?

 $$G_t = R_{t+1} + \gamma R_{t+2} + \gamma^2 R_{t+3} + ... + \gamma^{T-t-1} R_T$$

-Dynamic Programming already provides a way to tackle this problem in the form of **bootstrapping**.
+One option might be to truncate the return and end the episode after a certain number of threshold time-steps.
+However, this might reuslt in the loss of information, especially in the sparse and delayed reward domains, where the agent gets rewards only after trying out many actions in a proper sequence, instead of randomly wandering around.
+To get over this, Dynamic Programming already provides a way to tackle this problem in the form of **bootstrapping** (updating the value estimate for a state from the estimated values of subsequent states).
 So instead of waiting till the end of the episode, we consider the true discounted reward values up to a particular time step and then take the discounted estimated value function for the next state.
-So why not combine these two methods.
+So why not combine these two approaches.

+We use **Temporal-Difference** for this.
+The idea is very simple and elegant.
+Let me describe it with an example - Assume that an agent is playing the game of [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) against some **fixed** opponent.
+Keeping the opponent fixed reduces the problem to a single-agent MDP instead of Multi-agent.
+The agent does not have any information about the environment and just gets a reward signal +1 and -1 at the end of a game if it wins or otherwise, respectively.
+In this setting suppose the agent *thinks* that from the current state $s_t$, on taking some particular action $a_t$, it will have 0.9 probability of winning.
+It executes that state-action pair and goes into the future and observes the value of the next state.
+However, suppose the agent had played a bad move which ended up in it losing the game in the future.
+Clearly, the agent had not anticipated this.
+So it comes back to that state-action pair $s_t, a_t$ and corrects its estimation of the probability of winning the game by reducing it from $0.9$ to say $0.7$.
+This is exactly the idea of **Temporal-Difference**!
+You play some move, see its outcome based on the estimation of the future states, and then come back to correct your current estimation.
+Note that vice-versa would happen if the agent had won the game, and it would then try to increase the probability of winning from that state-action pair.

 **Temporal Difference** (TD) learning is a family of model-free methods that combines the sampling nature of Monte-Carlo with the bootstrapping behavior of DP.
 Model-free means that we need not know the details of the environment like the transition and reward probabilities from one state to another given an action.
 They can be implemented in an online-incremental fashion, making them suitable even for continuing tasks.
 The figure shows a comparison between the three methods for value-based learning.